Norman Studios: The Bull Dogger (1921)

 The Bull-Dogger was Norman's first Western film.
 Like many of his contemporaries, including Oscar Micheaux, Norman saw the West as the next film frontier.
-This was especially important for films featuring black actors, as the West was seen as a land of opportunity free from segregation and oppression.
-Shot in Boley, Oklahoma (a town billed as an exclusively black town), The Bull Dogger features cowboy Bill Picket, Anita Bush, and Norman's favorite one-legged actor, Steve "Peg" Reynolds.
-The plot is thin and the storyline is secondary to the action and adventure of the black cowboys.
+This was especially important for films featuring Black actors, as the West was seen as a land of opportunity free from segregation and oppression.
+Shot in Boley, Oklahoma (a town billed as an exclusively Black town), The Bull Dogger features cowboy Bill Pickett, Anita Bush, and Norman's favorite one-legged actor, Steve "Peg" Reynolds.
+The plot is thin, and the storyline is secondary to the action and adventure of the Black cowboys.

 The Crimson Skull (1922)

 Although Norman had planned to film three Westerns, he only produced two.
 The Crimson Skull was filmed at the same time as The Bull Dogger, and again features Pickett, Bush, and Peg.
 Edited, produced, and released in 1922, The Crimson Skull tells the story of a town beset by bandits, led by the infamous 'Skull' (an actor in a skeleton costume).
 Bob, the ranch hand, must rescue the ranch owner's daughter, Anita (played by Bush), and Peg from the clutches of the outlaws.
 After Bob infiltrates the gang to free them both, he must stand trial via "The Crimson Skull," wherein dripping blood reveals his fate.
 The bandits are captured and Bob is rewarded with both a financial reward and the hand of Anita.